ElizaWszola/dfs-code-representation/README.md

 # DFS Code Representation

-For now, it's just a small piece of code that supposedly computes the minimum DFS Code of a graph.
+It's a small piece of code that computes the minimum DFS Code of a graph.

 Based on GSpan.